oc-shopaholic/oc-buddies-plugin/README.md

-## Plugin settings
-    Backend -> Settings -> Buddies:
- 1. **Settings sending of emails**
-    - You can eneble the sending of emails with queue and set name of queue.

 ## Component "Registration"

+You can choose an email template in the settings.

 **Component properties:**
   - Mode (Submit form/Ajax form)
   - Send flash message (only for Ajax mode)